-With immediate access to a significant market, which in 2016 was in excess of one million drivers, this gave her the fast-track-startup she wanted.
+She had immediate access to a significant market.
+In 2016 this was in excess of one million drivers and provided the fast-track-startup she wanted.

 ‘Part of being an entrepreneur is believing if you keep asking questions, you can figure out.’
 Michele Romanow.

-In an article in the Financial Post, she is quoted as saying that they’d advance $5 million so far, which was growing at a rate of 15% per week.
+In an article in the Financial Post, she is quoted as saying that they’d advance £3.7 million (USD $5 million; CAD $6.23 million) so far, which was growing at a rate of 15% per week.

-Michele Romamow quote ‘Value-based prioritization is key.
-You can really only do 3 big things a day.’
+Inspirational Romanow quotes…”Value-based prioritization is key.
+You can really only do 3 big things a day.”

 Be more productive and make the most out of your daily grind by following this one rule: Do your hardest tasks first thing in the day.
 You can really only accomplish 3 big things a day.
 By shortening your to-dos, you only leave room for tasks that are truly important.
 Checking numerous boxes off a list may give you a sense of relief, but it may not be the most productive and efficient use of your time. #MotivationMonday #MichTip 💡✨🔑 . . . . #entrepreneur #entrepreneurlife #business #success #build #entrepreneurialmindset #makeithappen #grind #hustle #entrepreneurship #motivationmonday #businesstips #startuplifestyle #startuplife #entrepreneurs #quoteoftheday #technopreneur #startups #techstartup

-A second quote from Michele Romanow – “As an Entrepreneur you learn by doing“…
+A second quote from Michele Romanow on Instagram – “As an Entrepreneur you learn by doing“…

-Another quote from Michele Romanow – “Successful people do what unsuccessful people are not willing to do.”
+Another quote on Michele’s Instagram – “Successful people do what unsuccessful people are not willing to do.”

 An entrepreneur, but a woman at heart, looking for ‘outfit-advice’ from her Instagram followers…